virteal/l8/README.md

-The main flow control structures are the sequential execution of steps, the execution and join of forked steps on parallel paths, steps that loop until they exit, steps that wait for something and error propagation similar to exception handling.
+The main flow control structures are the sequential execution of steps, the execution and join of forked steps on parallel paths, steps that loop until they exit, steps that wait for something, error propagation similar to exception handling and synchronisation using the usual suspects (semaphores, mutexes, reentrant locks, message queues, ports, signals, generators...)

 Steps vs Statements
 ===================